-Schlumberger expects further growth encouraged by soaring profits in 3Q 2021
+Schlumberger expects further growth encouraged by soaring profit in 3Q 2021

 “Looking ahead, we anticipate another quarter of growth, and expect to close 2021 with strong momentum that will set the foundation for an exceptional growth cycle,” proclaimed Le Peuch.